docker/docs/content/desktop/settings.md

 > [!NOTE]
 >
-> Available for Docker Business subscribers with Docker Desktop version 4.30 and later.
+> Available for Docker Business subscribers with Docker Desktop for Windows version 4.30 and later.

 Developers are no longer interrupted by prompts for proxy credentials as authentication is centralized.
 This also reduces the risk of account lockouts due to incorrect sign in attempts.